Musstavo/Musstavo/README.md

 I'm an **AI & Data Science Undergrad** at Al Hussein Technical University (HTU), specializing in **Medical Computer Vision** and **Predictive Analytics**.

-My **ultimate long-term goal** is to build a model that estimates **AVM rupture risk** based on imaging features, patient data, and clinical factors.

 ---

 ### Tech Stack & Tools